EdGeraghty/NotesOnAndroid/README.md

 ### 3.1: Advert and other malware blocking

-To enable adblocking, do the following
+To enable adblocking, do the following in NetGuard:

 <img src="https://raw.githubusercontent.com/M66B/NetGuard/master/screenshots/33-settings-advanced.png" alt="img" style="zoom:25%;" />